-A contains in which are published.
+A database contains journals in which articles are published.

 A Boolean search combines keywords with operators (AND, NOT, and OR) to produce more relevant results when you are searching.

 Some databases allow certain symbols to be used for searching multiple forms of a word.
 The Help section of each database will tell you if these symbols will work for seaches in their databases.

 Plurals -- A plus sign (+) added to the end of a word instructs the database to search for singular and plural forms of a word.
 Example: holiday+ retrieves holiday or holidays

 Truncation -- An asterisk (*) added to the end of a root word instructs the database to search for all forms of a word.
 Example: house* retrieves house, houses, households, etc.